 The question is how do we promote more compliance and create a calmer environment from children that are stubborn or strong- willed?

-Theresa Boswell, LCSW a therapist at the Aurora Behavioral Health Center at the Aurora Women’s Pavilion offers a few quick practices to help a parent get on the right track:
+Aurora Behavioral Health Services offers a few quick practices to help a parent get on the right track:

 - Try to structure the child’s play as much as possible to avoid moments of unobserved frustration.
 It is important to observe the child trying to make sense of their world, in order to assist them with the correct way to respond to challenges.